derekwilson/derekwilson.github.io/_posts/2019-06-28-as-unit-test-error.md

 I was using two different computers with my new [Trailblazer][trailblazer-source] project and I noticed something odd, one unit test failed on one of the computers and they all passed on the other.
 I check that everything was up to date on both and that the Git hash we were building from was the same.

-I was weird but consistent I kept seeing this error
+I was weird but consistent I kept seeing a `Stub!` error

+This is a generic error that seems to get thrown by [Mockito][mockito-url] for any number of reasons - [this question for example][example-stackoverflow].

 ```
 java.lang.RuntimeException: Stub!